 This is an introductory biology course designed for UG students.
-The aim of the course is to give basic knowledge about angiosperm taxonomy and morphology.
+The aim of the course is to give basic knowledge about the diversity of plant life forms.

 - First module deals with the reproduction and life cycles of plants. - Second module focuses on the reproduction algae and bryophytes. - Third module gives an idea on the reproduction of pteridophytes and gymnosperms. - Fourth module delves into the reproduction in angiosperms.